This guide provides you with a thorough 5-step plan to evaluate and improve the workflow of your PR team.

 Even if you have to pay for a trial, the budget might still be small enough to go below the radar of the procurement department.

 Do not be overly concerned yet with the implications of rolling the software out to your entire team.
 And whatever you do, don’t involve your procurement department yet or you won’t learn anything for the next weeks.
-Or worse: you might end up buying software that in the end doesn’t solve your workflow problems.
+Or worse: you might end up buying software that in the end doesn’t solve your public relations workflow problems.

 A trial will often last for one month or two weeks.
 Make sure you have all your ducks in a row when you start the trial so you can use the software to the fullest capability.